 How is Tea Tree Oil Toxic to Dogs?

 There are certain natural chemicals in tea tree oil called terpenes.
-Terpenes are the chemicals that give tea tree oil its antibacterial and antifungal properties, but they are the elements that can cause tea tree to be toxic.
+Terpenes are the chemicals that give tea tree oil its antibacterial and antifungal properties, but they also are what can cause tea tree toxic.
 When terpenes come in contact with skin, they absorb very quickly.
-So if tea tree oil is close to pure or applied to skin in high concentrations, it can result in the same toxicity as if it were directly ingested.
+Tea tree oil applied to skin in high concentrations can result in the same toxicity as if it were ingested.
 For this reason, many pet owners decide to completely avoid the essential oil all together.

 Side Effects of using tea tree oil on dogs

-If a dog accidentally consumes tea tree oil, or if a dog’s skin has come in contact with too much tea tree oil, he or she may experience minor side effects like drooling or vomiting.
-More severe cases of ingesting and/or absorbing tea tree oil can cause dogs to have difficulty walking, or have symptoms like seizures or tremors.
-If your dog experiences any of these side effects from tea tree oil toxicity, symptoms could last up to 12 hours, and a veterinarian should be contacted immediately.
+If a dog accidentally consumes tea tree oil, or if pure tea tree oil gets on a dog’s skin, he or she may experience minor side effects like drooling or vomiting.
+More severe cases of ingesting or absorbing tea tree oil can cause dogs to have seizures, tremors, or difficulty walking.
+If your dog experiences any of these side effects symptoms could last up to 12 hours and a veterinarian should be contacted immediately.

 What to do if your dog experiences tea tree oil toxicity

-In mild cases of toxicity with tea tree oil, a dog’s skin can simply be washed with mild soap to eliminate irritation and further complications.
-If a dog experiences severe toxicity from tea tree oil, we recommend consulting a veterinarian or a poison control center right away.
+In mild cases of tea tree oil toxicity, you can wash your dog’s skin with mild soap to relieve irritation.
+If your dog gets any severe symptoms we recommend consulting a veterinarian or a poison control center right away.